-This information is based on the Nutrient Reference Values for Australia and New Zealand Including Recommended Dietary Intakes, the Dietary Guidelines for Children and Adolescents in Australia, and the Australian Guide to Healthy Eating.
-These recommendations are for healthy adolescents with standardised weight, height and estimated energy requirements and may not meet the specific nutritional requirements of individuals.
+This information is based on the Nutrient Reference Values for Australia and New Zealand Including Recommended Dietary Intakes, the Dietary Guidelines for Australian Adults, the Dietary Guidelines for Older Australians and The Australian Guide to Healthy Eating.
+These recommendations are for healthy people over 70 years who are able to live independently.
+The weight, height and estimated energy requirements used have been standardised and may not meet the specific nutritional requirements of individuals.
 Specific advice for individual needs should be sought from a qualified dietitian.

-Healthy Eating Guidelines for Boys 14 – 18 yearsThe Australian Guide to Healthy Eating recommends the following servings per day:
+Healthy Eating Guidelines for Women aged 70+The Australian Guide to Healthy Eating recommends the following servings per day:

-There is an allowance of about 30g a day for poly or monounsaturated fats and oils that can be used to spread on breads or rolls or used elsewhere in the diet.
+There is an allowance of about 20g a day for poly or monounsaturated fats and oils that can be used to spread on breads or rolls or used elsewhere in the diet.

 - 1 serving from the lean meat, fish, poultry, eggs, nuts and legumes group